If you’re trying to increase your family’s income and are curious if a side hustle from home is even a good idea – let me encourage you.

 This is the most obvious benefit of a side hustle, so I’m just going to cut to the chase: you can make money – good money – with a side hustle from home.

 As a new blogger, I started with lofty ambitions.
-Many people who write about “How to start a mom blog” make it sound like a quick process to cashing in your first $5,000.
+Many people who write about blogging make it sound like a quick process to cashing in your first $5,000.
 Just start a blog, they say, and you’ll be able to quit your day job in no time!

 Well, not so fast (for most of us).

-It’s been a huge investment in time.
-I’ve missed out on a lot of life in the last year, but I’m slowly gaining it back.
+For my particular side hustle, it has required a huge investment in time.
+I’ve missed out some things in the last few years, but I’m slowly gaining my time back.

 Because I still have a part-time day job, my blogging hours for about 8 straight months were from 10pm to 1 or 2 AM.
 And I earned $0 for months on end.
-(Sounds like a great career, right? 😉 )
+(Sounds like a great career choice, right? 😉 )

 Late nights and a huge learning curve are just part of it, when you’re a mom and your time is limited.